Fan1234-1/ToneSoul-Architecture-Engine/README.md

-# ToneSoul Architecture Engine (TAE-01)

-**An Engineering Framework for N=1 AI Governance / 為人工智慧安裝的「道德外核」**

-## Project Vision

-ToneSoul Architecture Engine (TAE‑01) is more than a chatbot.
-It is a governance framework that fuses philosophical principles (ToneSoul) with engineering structures (responsibility chains) to build AI agents that respect safety, ethics and personal context.
-The aim is to enable N=1 personalized AI systems that carry their own moral exoskeleton.

-## Key Features

-- **ToneSoul Triad (ΔT / ΔS / ΔR)** – a three‑dimensional risk model that
-  evaluates tension (ΔT), topic direction (ΔS) and responsibility (ΔR) to decide when to answer directly and when to invoke guardian mode.
+  to decide when to answer directly and when to invoke guardian mode.
 - **Time‑Island Memory** – a memory subsystem that isolates interactions into chronological islands, preserving context while preventing